hudikhq/hoodik/README.md

 Each user gets an RSA-2048 key pair on registration.
 The private key is stored encrypted with your passphrase — the server cannot read it.

 When you upload a file:
-1. A random AES key is generated for the file.
+1. A random symmetric key is generated for the file (key size depends on the cipher).
-2. The file is encrypted chunk-by-chunk with that AES key.
+2. The file is encrypted chunk-by-chunk with that key using the file's cipher (default: AEGIS-128L).
-3. The AES key is encrypted with your RSA public key and stored in the database alongside the file.
+3. The cipher identifier and the encrypted key are stored in the database alongside the file, so old files can always be decrypted with the correct algorithm even after the default cipher changes.

 ### Search